Physiological Role

 | Wald DS et al. | 2002 | Meta-analysis | BMJ | View on PubMed |

-Homocysteine and cardiovascular disease: evidence on causality from a meta-analysis Meta-analysis combining 72 genetic studies and 20 prospective studies.
-A 3 µmol/L reduction in homocysteine was associated with a 16% lower risk of ischemic heart disease and 24% lower stroke risk. | ||||
+Homocysteine and cardiovascular disease: evidence on causality from a meta-analysis A historical milestone in the causality debate, combining 72 genetic studies and 20 prospective studies.
+Its prediction — that a 3 µmol/L reduction would lower ischemic heart disease risk by 16% — has since been tested: later randomized trials and genetic analyses do not reproduce it. | ||||

 | Huo Y et al. | 2015 | Randomised Controlled Trial | JAMA | View on PubMed |

-Efficacy of folic acid therapy in primary prevention of stroke among adults with hypertension in China: the CSPPT randomized clinical trial Randomized clinical trial involving 20,702 hypertensive adults.
+Efficacy of folic acid therapy in primary prevention of stroke among adults with hypertension in China: the CSPPT randomized clinical trial Randomized clinical trial involving 20,702 hypertensive adults in a population not fortified with folic acid.
 Adding folic acid to antihypertensive treatment reduced first stroke risk by 21% compared to treatment alone. | ||||

 | Smith AD et al. | 2010 | Randomised Controlled Trial | PLoS One | View on PubMed |

-Homocysteine-lowering by B vitamins slows the rate of accelerated brain atrophy in mild cognitive impairment: a randomized controlled trial Randomized controlled trial (VITACOG) on 271 subjects with mild cognitive impairment.
-B9, B12 and B6 supplementation reduced brain atrophy rate by 30%, and by 53% in subjects with homocysteine above 13 µmol/L. | ||||
+Homocysteine-lowering by B vitamins slows the rate of accelerated brain atrophy in mild cognitive impairment: a randomized controlled trial Randomized controlled trial (VITACOG) in subjects with mild cognitive impairment.
+B9, B12 and B6 supplementation reduced the rate of brain atrophy measured by MRI, with the effect concentrated in subjects whose homocysteine exceeded 13 µmol/L. | ||||

 | Douaud G et al. | 2013 | Randomised Controlled Trial | Proc Natl Acad Sci U S A | View on PubMed |

 Preventing Alzheimer's disease-related gray matter atrophy by B-vitamin treatment Secondary MRI analysis of the VITACOG trial.
-B vitamin supplementation slows gray matter atrophy in vulnerable brain regions, with an effect proportional to baseline homocysteine levels. | ||||
+B vitamin supplementation slows gray matter atrophy in vulnerable brain regions, with an effect conditioned by baseline homocysteine levels. | ||||

-| Esse R et al. | 2019 | Systematic Review | Int J Mol Sci | View on PubMed |
+| Esse R et al. | 2019 | Review | Int J Mol Sci | View on PubMed |

 The Contribution of Homocysteine Metabolism Disruption to Endothelial Dysfunction: State-of-the-Art Comprehensive review of the mechanisms by which homocysteine impairs endothelial function: oxidative stress, reduced nitric oxide bioavailability, activation of pro-inflammatory and prothrombotic pathways. | ||||

-| Ganguly P et al. | 2015 | Systematic Review | Nutr J | View on PubMed |
+| Ganguly P et al. | 2015 | Review | Nutr J | View on PubMed |

 Role of homocysteine in the development of cardiovascular disease Review of mechanisms linking homocysteine to cardiovascular risk: endothelial dysfunction, smooth muscle cell proliferation and vascular extracellular matrix alteration. | ||||